 Sadly, the Phase 3 Full Power Rack is not cheap, but you can at least rest assured it will stand the test of time.
 Max load is 316 kg (approx. 696 lbs), plenty heavy enough for most people (it's not like you'll ever squat more than 316 kilos).
 Plus, the frame is covered for ten years, and even the parts are covered with a 2-year warranty.

 No space?
 No problem.
-This Bison Series folding rack from Wolverson Fitness (opens in new tab) (retailer link) is specially designed for those home gyms that lack the square footage, as the clever package bolts to the wall and then folds in on itself, meaning you can transform the depth of the boxy structure into an almost flat feature.
+This Bison Series folding rack from Wolverson Fitness (retailer link) is specially designed for those home gyms that lack square footage, as the clever package bolts to the wall and then folds in on itself, meaning you can transform the depth of the boxy structure into an almost flat feature.
 Perfect for garages or tight outdoor areas.

-Better still, it is fashioned from extremely durable 3mm-thick steel and its makers offer a lifetime guarantee on all welds and joints.
-The 400kg weight limit should be perfectly fine for even the most ardent lifters and this system will happily take care of squats, presses and multiple other exercises.
+Better still, it is fashioned from extremely durable 3mm-thick steel, and its makers offer a lifetime guarantee on all welds and joints.
+The 400kg weight limit should be perfectly fine for even the most ardent lifters, and this system will happily take care of squats, presses and multiple other exercises.

-We’ll admit, the set-up process probably requires two people, as the box steel frame is pretty chunky in itself, but the physical act of bolting it to a (very sturdy) wall is relatively simple and all fixings come part of the package.
+We’ll admit, the set-up process probably requires two people, as the box steel frame is pretty chunky in itself, but the physical act of bolting it to a (very sturdy) wall is relatively simple, and all fixings come part of the package.
 It’s also recommended to opt for the safety bars if training alone, as they will happily catch a massive amount of weight when pushing yourself to failure.

-But we really like some of the thoughtful features here, such as the numbered catch holes for easy positioning and the footrests mounted to the rear crossbar that can be used in conjunction with the optional lat pull-down and pec dec attachments for seated row exercise.
+But we like some of the thoughtful features here, such as the numbered catch holes for easy positioning and the footrests mounted to the rear crossbar that can be used in conjunction with the optional lat pull-down and pec dec attachments for seated row exercise.

 Not only is this number for Amazon seller XRTJ surprisingly affordable, but it’s also pretty clever, featuring easy adjustment for both height and width thanks to the simple twist-locking mechanism on the base and an easy latch-and-pin adjustor on the main uprights.

-Build quality isn’t amazing and we can’t guarantee how long it would last if left out in the garden for long periods of time, but its maker claims it can support up to 260kg of weight, which is more than enough for most improving lifters.
+Build quality isn’t excellent, and we can’t guarantee how long it would last if left out in the garden for long periods of time, but its maker claims it can support up to 260kg of weight, which is more than enough for most improving lifters.

-If you perform plenty of floor-based movements, such as lunges, deadlifts and complex snatches or clean and press, it could be wise to invest in a lifting platform, rather than a rack or rig.
+If you perform plenty of floor-based movements, such as lunges, deadlifts and complex snatches or clean and press, it could be wise to invest in a lifting platform rather than a rack or rig.
 Although lacking the safe barbell stowage of the previously mentioned units, platforms provide a safe and stable surface for heavy lifts.

 The oak centre of the Jordan Fitness Olympic Oak Lifting Platform (retailer link) is industry standard in Olympic lifting circles, as it’s easier to get maximum traction from workout trainers or bare feet, while the heavy outer rubber area is designed to soak up maximum impact, meaning less damage to your precious floors.

-Above all else, nothing really beats the feeling of marching up to one of these, chalking the hands and then pulling a monstrous deadlift.
+Above all else, nothing beats the feeling of marching up to one of these, chalking the hands and then pulling a monstrous deadlift.
 If the pros can do it, so can you.